Oxbryta (voxelotor) for sickle cell disease

 How does Oxbryta work?

-In sickle cell disease, mutations in the HBB gene result in the production of a faulty version of hemoglobin called hemoglobin S. This abnormal form of hemoglobin tends to clump together to form long, rigid chains inside red blood cells that cause these cells to take on the sickle-like shape that’s characteristic of the disease.
+In SCD, mutations in the HBB gene result in a faulty version of hemoglobin called hemoglobin S being produced.
+This abnormal form of hemoglobin tends to clump together to form long, rigid chains inside red blood cells, causing them to take the sickle-like shape that’s characteristic of the disease.

-The misshapen red blood cells usually are very fragile and die prematurely compared to those with a normal oval shape, a process called hemolysis.
-They are also stiff and sticky and have difficulty passing through small blood vessels, sometimes blocking blood flow and inducing painful episodes known as vaso-occlusive crises (VOCs).
+The misshapen red blood cells usually are very fragile and die prematurely compared with more the normal, oval-shaped ones as part of a process called hemolysis.
+They are also stiff and sticky, and have difficulty passing through small blood vessels, sometimes blocking blood flow and inducing painful episodes known as vaso-occlusive crises, or VOCs.

-Oxbryta, formally known as GBT440, is a small molecule designed to prevent hemoglobin S from forming rigid chains inside red blood cells.
+Oxbryta, formally named GBT440, is a small molecule designed to prevent hemoglobin S from forming rigid chains inside red blood cells.
 It does that by increasing the molecule’s affinity for oxygen, which makes it less prone to clump up inside cells.

-This helps red blood cells maintain their normal shape, which is expected to reduce hemolysis, restore red blood cell function and oxygen delivery to tissues, and ease the frequency and severity of VOCs.
+This helps red blood cells maintain their normal shape, which was expected to reduce hemolysis, restore red blood cell function and oxygen delivery to tissues, and ease the frequency and severity of VOCs.

-Oxbryta was conditionally approved by the U.S. Food and Drug Administration (FDA) in November 2019 for SCD patients, 12 and older, becoming the first approved therapy that targets the underlying cause of the disease.
+Oxbryta was conditionally approved by the U.S. Food and Drug Administration (FDA) in November 2019 for SCD patients, ages 12 and older, becoming the first approved therapy too target the underlying cause of the disease.

 The FDA extended that accelerated approval in December 2021 to include children as young as 4.

 Both approvals were made under the accelerated approval pathway, based on early evidence that Oxbryta resulted in rapid and sustained increases in hemoglobin levels in SCD patients.
-Continued approval for this indication, however, may require confirmation of its clinical benefits in future trials.
+Continued approval for this indication required confirmation of its clinical benefits in subsequent trials, however.

-The therapy is also approved in the European Union, either alone or in combination with the standard SCD treatment hydroxyurea, for patients 12 and older.
+The therapy was also approved in the European Union, either alone or with the standard SCD treatment hydroxyurea, for patients ages 12 and older.

 Who should not take Oxbryta?

-Oxbryta is contraindicated for anyone who has experienced a serious allergic reaction to voxelotor or other ingredients in the medication.
+Oxbryta was contraindicated, or not recommended, for anyone who’d experienced a serious allergic reaction to voxelotor or other ingredients in the medication.

-Oxbryta is a once-daily medication available in two forms: oral tablets and tablets for oral suspension.
-Tablets come in two dosage strengths while only one is available for the oral suspension formulation:
+Oxbryta was a once-daily medication available in two forms: oral film-coated tablets and tablets for oral suspension.
+The tablets came in two dosage strengths, while only one was available for the oral suspension formulation.
+They were:

-- The 300 mg film-coated tablets are oval and purple, and imprinted with “G 300” on one side.
+- 300 mg film-coated tablets, oval and purple, and imprinted with “G 300” on one side

-- The 500 mg film-coated tablets are oval and yellow, and have “GBT 500” imprinted on one side.
+- 500 mg film-coated tablets, oval and yellow, with “GBT 500” imprinted on one side

-- The tablets for oral suspension have 300 mg of the active ingredient, and are round and yellow and imprinted with “300 D” on one side.
+- 300 mg tablets for oral suspension, round and yellow, and imprinted with “300 D” on one side.

-Still, dosage adjustments may be needed for certain groups of patients.
-For example, lower doses are recommended for SCD patients with severe liver impairment, while higher doses should be given to patients who need to take strong or moderate CYP3A4 inducers, which increase Oxbryta’s metabolism and reduce its levels in the bloodstream.
-However, St. John’s wort — an herbal supplement and CYP3A4 inducer — should not be taken during treatment with Oxbryta.
+Dose adjustments might have been needed for certain patients.
+For example, lower doses were recommended for SCD patients with severe liver impairment, while higher doses were advised for those who needed to take strong or moderate CYP3A4 inducers, which increase Oxbryta’s metabolism and reduce its levels in the bloodstream.
+St. John’s wort, an herbal supplement and CYP3A4 inducer, shouldn’t be taken during treatment with Oxbryta.

-Oxbryta may be given with or without hydroxyurea.
-If a dose is missed, the medication should be resumed as usual the following day.
+Oxbryta was able to be given with or without hydroxyurea.
+If a dose had been missed, the medication should be resumed as usual the following day.

-Oxbryta’s accelerated approvals for SCD were mainly based on data from two clinical trials: the HOPE Phase 3 trial (NCT03036813) in patients 12 and older, and the HOPE Kids 1 Phase 2a trial (NCT02850406) in children and adolescents, 9 months to 17 years old.
+Oxbryta’s accelerated approvals for SCD were mainly based on data from two clinical trials: the Phase 3 HOPE trial (NCT03036813) in patients ages 12 and older, and the Phase 2a HOPE Kids 1 trial (NCT02850406) in children and adolescents, ages 6 months to 17 years.

 HOPE trial

-The international HOPE trial enrolled 274 people with SCD, ages 12 to 65, who had experienced between one and 10 vaso-occlusive crises in the year before screening.
+The international HOPE trial enrolled 274 people with SCD, ages 12-65, who experienced between one and 10 vaso-occlusive crises in the year before screening.

-Patients were randomly assigned to receive Oxbryta at one of two doses (900 mg or 1,500 mg) or a placebo, once-daily for up to 72 weeks, or about 1.5 years.
+The patients were randomly assigned to receive Oxbryta at one of two doses — 900 mg or 1,500 mg — or a placebo, once daily for up to 72 weeks (about 1.5 years).
 Patients on a stable hydroxyurea dose were also allowed to continue that treatment during the trial, and 65% did so.

-The trial’s main goal was to determine the proportion of participants with a hemoglobin response, which is defined as an increase in hemoglobin levels of more than 1 g/dL after six months.
-Secondary measures included total changes in hemoglobin levels and in hemolysis markers after six months, and the average number of VOCs per year after 1.5 years.
+The trial’s main goal was to determine the proportion of participants with a hemoglobin response, defined as an increase in hemoglobin levels of more than 1 g/dL after six months.
+Secondary measures included assessing changes in hemoglobin levels and hemolysis markers after six months, and the average number of VOCs per year after 1.5 years.

 Both Oxbryta doses resulted in a significantly higher proportion of patients achieving a hemoglobin response compared with the placebo, but the 1,500 mg dose tended to provide the greatest benefits.
 After six months, 51% of patients receiving that dose achieved a hemoglobin response, versus 7% on the placebo.

-These patients also experienced a significantly greater increase in total hemoglobin levels and a higher reduction in the levels of bilirubin and reticulocytes — two biomarkers of hemolysis — after six months.
+These patients also saw a significantly greater increase in total hemoglobin levels and a higher reduction in the levels of bilirubin and reticulocytes, two biomarkers of hemolysis, after six months.

-Oxbryta treatment was deemed generally safe and well tolerated, and also helped to heal painful leg ulcers, a common complication of SCD.
+Oxbryta was deemed generally safe and well tolerated and also helped heal painful leg ulcers, a common complication of SCD.

-A total of 178 patients who completed HOPE chose to join an open-label extension study (NCT03573882), in which all receive 1,500 mg of Oxbryta daily for up to five years.
-After a median treatment duration of 2.4 years, patients showed durable hemoglobin responses and reductions in hemolysis markers, as well as a low frequency of VOCs (1.1 events per year).
+A total of 178 patients who completed HOPE chose to join an open-label extension study (NCT03573882) where all were to receive 1,500 mg of Oxbryta daily for up to five years.
+After a median treatment duration of 2.4 years, patients showed durable hemoglobin responses and reductions in hemolysis markers, along with a low frequency of VOCs (1.1 events per year).

 HOPE Kids 1 trial

-These children also experienced similar reductions in hemolysis markers as observed in older patients, and the therapy was well tolerated in this age group.
+The children also had similar hemolysis marker reductions as those observed in older patients and the therapy was well tolerated in this age group.

-Participants younger than 18 who participated in HOPE Kids 1 or other Oxbryta clinical trials were given the option to enter an ongoing open-label extension study (NCT04188509), which is testing the long-term safety and efficacy of the medication in this patient population.
-The study is expected to conclude in 2028.
+Participants younger than 18 who participated in HOPE Kids 1 or other Oxbryta clinical trials were given the option to enter an open-label extension study (NCT04188509) that sought to assess the long-term safety and efficacy of the medication in this population.

-Treatment is also available under an expanded access protocol (NCT04724421) for children 6 months to 11 years old who have no alternative treatment options and are not eligible for any Oxbryta clinical trial.
+The therapy had also been made available under an expanded access protocol (NCT04724421) for children ages 6 months to 11 years who had no alternative treatment options and weren’t eligible for any Oxbryta clinical trial.
+This program is also no longer available for the same reasons.

-The trial enrolled a total of 236 children, ages 2 to 14 and weighing at least 10 kg (22 lbs), and randomly assigned them to a weight-based dose of Oxbryta or a placebo, given once daily for about two years.
+The patients, mainly enrolled in sub-Saharan Africa, were randomly assigned to a weight-based dose of Oxbryta or a placebo, given once daily for about two years.

-The study’s main goal is to assess whether Oxbryta can reduce problems with blood flow (and thus, stroke risk) in the children’s brains after six months of treatment.
-This will be assessed with a noninvasive test called a transcranial doppler ultrasound.
+The study’s main goal was to assess whether Oxbryta could reduce problems with blood flow and, thus, stroke risk in the children’s brains after six months of treatment.
+This was being assessed with a noninvasive test called transcranial doppler ultrasound.

-Secondary measures include other parameters related to the brain’s blood flow, as well as changes in hemoglobin levels and in markers of hemolysis, and the incidence of VOCs.
-The trial is expected to finish in early 2025.
+Secondary measures included other parameters related to the brain’s blood flow, as well as changes in hemoglobin levels and markers of hemolysis, and the incidence of VOCs.

 Common side effects of Oxbryta

-The most common side effects associated with Oxbryta in clinical trials include:
+The most common side effects associated with Oxbryta in clinical trials included:

 - headache